 Insulate water pipes

 The benefit of insulating your water pipe is to prevent flooding in your home.
 Frozen water pipes tend to burst to cause more damage to your house and its structure.
 It would take months to clean up the damage and restore the house itself after this would happen.
 So, insulating your house’s water pipes would come a long way.
 There are several ways you could insulate water pipes.
 The most common and easiest way would be to use strips of pipe wrap or use foam pipe sleeves.
+This is needed to winterize your home.

 Turn off outdoor water and sprinklers